zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 **Key Steps:**

 1.  **Token Retrieval**: The `Indexer` first checks the `PrefixStore` for the longest token sequence it has for the prompt's prefix.
-If the prompt isn't known, it's queued for background tokenization.
+If the prompt isn't cached or coverage is insufficient, it performs synchronous tokenization using the worker pool.
 2.  **Key Generation**: The retrieved tokens are sent to the `TokenProcessor`, which chunks and hashes them into a sequence of deterministic KV-block keys that match vLLM's logic.
 3.  **Index Lookup**: With the keys, the `Indexer` queries the `kvblock.Index` to see which pods have them.
 The lookup is optimized to find the longest *consecutive* chain of hits from the start.
 4.  **Scoring**: The `Scorer` takes the hit data and scores each pod based on its number of consecutive matching blocks.
 5.  **Response**: A final map of pod scores is sent back to the router.

-Note: step (1) means that the first time a prompt is scored, it may return an empty result while the tokenization happens in the background.
-It is assumed that this cache will be populated with common prompts, so the first scoring request is an edge case.
+Note: The tokenization pool now supports both asynchronous (fire-and-forget) and synchronous modes, ensuring scoring requests can always return complete results.

 ### Write Path: Processing Cache Events